vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

 </tabpanel>
 <tabpanel>

-1. Get the list of PVs that are used by the addon via PVCs in the addon namespace:
+1. Get the list of PVs that are used by the add-on via PVCs in the add-on namespace:

    ```bash
    kubectl get pv -o jsonpath='{range .items[?(@.spec.claimRef.namespace=="'"${NAMESPACE}"'")]}{.metadata.name}{"\n"}{end}'